 The General Capital Fund balance sheet includes both funded and unfunded deferred charges.
 Funded means that bonds have been issued and are being paid off on a serial basis.
 Unfunded means that debt has been authorized but not permanently financed.
 A municipality can eliminate an unfunded deferred charge by raising it in the budget, or by collecting a grant.
-The unfunded deferred charge may also be funded by selling bonds, by loans or by capital leases.
+The unfunded deferred charge may also be funded by selling bonds, by loans, or by financed purchase agreements.